Immigration Minister Peter Dutton – exporting our problems far away. Photo: Alex Ellinghausen

 Illustration: Matt Golding.

-That may soon change, according to a report in The Weekend Australian, as it is the only country identified as "a potential solution for refugee resettlement".
+a report in The Weekend Australian, as it is the only country identified as "a potential solution for refugee resettlement".
 "Other former Soviet bloc countries are also understood to have been selected, along with some in Africa and South America, but no deals have yet been struck," it said.

 The government neither confirmed nor denied the report, but given the sorry history of Manus Island, Nauru and Cambodia, we cannot assume it is the lunatic thought-bubble floated in a weekend newspaper that it should be.